 One last link between Freemasonry in Croydon was The Freemasons Tavern.
 The pub which stood on Penge Road from at least 1869 before closing in 2002 and being converted into flats.

-If you know of other connections between Croydon and Freemasonry, why don’t you let us know?
+If you know of other connections between Croydon and Freemasonry, or if you are interested in joining, why don’t you get in touch!